Jellohub/phase2_project/README.md

 I used several visualizations and model metrics to analyze model performance.
 One important visualization I used was a scatterplot of the original price values vs. the price values that our model predicted for each house.
 This graph shows how close the model's predicted values are to the real ones.
 Another important visualization was a residual histogram.
 "Residuals" are the magnitude of your model's prediction errors.
 These residuals are supposed to be normally distributed, and this histogram shows you if they are.

 As for model metrics, I used the adjusted R-Squared and the Mean Absolute Error (MAE).
 The adjusted R-Squared value is a measure of how well your model fits the actual data.
-The close to 1 that it, the better your model fits the data.
+The closer to 1 that it is, the better your model fits the data.
 The MAE is how much your model's predictions typically deviate from the real values.

 ## Model interpretation

+The variables used in our final model were vicinity_price, grade, and sqft_living.
+- Vicinity_price: the average price of surrounding homes for each individual house.
+- Grade: a numerical variable ranging from 1 to 13 measuring the quality of the home.
+These are the meanings for the values:
+    - 1: Cabin
+    - 2: Substandard
+    - 3: Poor
+    - 4: Low
+    - 5: Fair
+    - 6: Low average
+    - 7: Average
+    - 8: Good
+    - 9: Better
+    - 10: Very good
+    - 11: Excellent
+    - 12: Luxury
+    - 13: Mansion
+- Although the grade variable was initially a categorical variable, it had all the properties of a numerical variable.
+The median value on this scale (7) represented an average grade, which is exactly right.
+Each increase in grade seems to represent a similar increase in home quality.
+And finally, the average grade of all the houses in the dataset was 7.7, which is very close to an "average" grade – exactly as you'd expect.
+- Sqft_living: the square footage of living space in the home.

 Our model yielded the following insights: